rajivsraman/aipi561project1/README.md

 ## Notes

-- AWS credentials must be configured using `aws configure`
+- Make sure you have AWS credentials configured via `aws configure`
-- Ensure access to `amazon.titan-text-premier-v1:0` via Bedrock
+- The IAM user must have access to `amazon.titan-text-premier-v1:0`
+- Tests are mocked and do not require real AWS API calls